 The rest of the paper is structured as follows.
 In Section \ref{prelim}, we review the differential structure of $\mathbf{W}_2(\R^d)$ and the differential and convexity properties of the lifted energy.
 In Section \ref{stability_section}, we introduce our second-order scheme and derive its stability properties.
 Section \ref{higher_order_convg} uses calculus-based arguments to show that the scheme converges at a second-order rate when the energy functional is sufficiently smooth.
 In Section \ref{Discrete_EVI_Section}, we prove that for less regular energy functionals, the scheme still converges at least linearly using the discrete EVI method introduced in \cite{ambrosio2005gradient}.
 Then, in Section \ref{further_stability}, we show that when the energy is $\lambda$-displacement convex with $\lambda > 0$ and $L$-smooth, the scheme achieves asymptotically sharp exponential decay rates in time for the gradient norm and the error derived in Section \ref{Discrete_EVI_Section}.
 Finally in Section \ref{sec:experiments} we present numerical experiments of our scheme \eqref{trapezoid_variational_form} using the energy functional \eqref{model_energy_functional_123}.

 \textbf{Acknowledgements.} R.C. was partially supported by NSF grant DMS-2153254, DMS-2342349, and the Dissertation Year Fellowship from the University of California, Los Angeles during this research project.
 M.J. is partially supported supported by NSF grant DMS-2400641.
 R.C. would also like to thank Professors Inwon Kim and Wilfrid Gangbo for helpful discussions, and also Professor Dejan Slepčev for insightful conversations that led to Section \ref{sec:experiments}.
+The authors thank Alp\'{a}r M\'esz\'aros for helpful discussions concerning the Wasserstein Hessian.
 A preliminary version of some of these results appeared in the Ph.D. thesis of the first author \cite{chu2025optimal}.